staticjinja/staticjinja/docs/user/advanced.rst

 Some applications render templates based on data sources (e.g. CSVs or JSON files).

-To get data to templates you can set up a mapping between filenames and functions which generate dictionaries containing the data:
+The simplest way to get data to templates is to set up a mapping from filenames to dictionaries representing the data ("contexts").
+For example, the following code block passes some data to a template named "index.html":

 .. code-block:: python

     from staticjinja import make_site

-    def get_knights():
-        """Generate knights of the round table."""
-        knights = [
-            'sir arthur',
-            'sir lancelot',
-            'sir galahad',
-        ]
-        return {'knights': knights}

     if __name__ == "__main__":
-        site = make_site(contexts=[
+        site = make_site(contexts=[('index.html', {
-            ('index.html', get_knights),
-        ])
-        site.render(use_reloader=True)
+            'knights': ['sir arthur', 'sir lancelot', 'sir galahad'] })])
+        site.render()

-You can then use the data in ``templates/index.html`` as you'd expect.
+You can then use the data in ``templates/index.html`` as you'd expect:

 .. code-block:: html